Internal

 Type of reassessment Detail of reassessment % contribution towards module mark Size of reassessment Submission date Additional information

 Written coursework assignment Essay 100 3'500 To be submitted within 6 weeks of notification of module failure.
 Date dependent on cohort entry and to be advised by the Programme Administrator.
-Assignment (capped at 50%)
+Assignment (capped at 50% for classification purposes)

 Additional costs